enkidevs/curriculum/sql/dml/intro-dml/intro-insert.md

 | 2  | Pineapple |

 > 💡 This is a short introduction to the `INSERT` keyword.
-We'll explain everything in the next workout.
+We'll explain how everything works in the next workout.

 ---